vishnuthumpudi/Task-1/README.md

 # Development of AST-Engine

--**To develop a rule engine application using Abstract Syntax Tree (AST) with Streamlit, we’ll break the task into the following steps:
+- To develop a rule engine application using Abstract Syntax Tree (AST) with Streamlit, we’ll break the task into the following steps:

--**Steps to Develop the Rule Engine:
+- Steps to Develop the Rule Engine:

--**Data Structure for AST: We’ll create a class Node that represents the AST.
+-- Data Structure for AST: We’ll create a class Node that represents the AST.
 This node will have attributes like type (operator/operand), left child, right child, and value.

--**Database for Storing Rules: You can use SQLite, as it’s lightweight and fits the requirements of this application.
+-- Database for Storing Rules: You can use SQLite, as it’s lightweight and fits the requirements of this application.
 The rules and their corresponding AST structure will be stored in this database.

 # API Design:

--create_rule(rule_string): Parse the rule string and convert it into an AST representation.
+- create_rule(rule_string): Parse the rule string and convert it into an AST representation.
--combine_rules(rules): Combine multiple rules (ASTs) into one.
+- combine_rules(rules): Combine multiple rules (ASTs) into one.
--evaluate_rule(json_data): Evaluate the rule against a provided dataset.
+- evaluate_rule(json_data): Evaluate the rule against a provided dataset.

 # Streamlit UI:

--Create a simple UI to interact with the rule engine.
+- Create a simple UI to interact with the rule engine.
 The UI will allow users to:
--Define rules via a text input
+- Define rules via a text input
--See the created rule's AST structure
+- See the created rule's AST structure
--Combine multiple rules
+- Combine multiple rules
--Evaluate the combined rule using test data
+- Evaluate the combined rule using test data